light-mode-image

 import androidx.compose.ui.unit.dp

-import global.mattr.mobilecredential.common.dto.MobileCredentialPresentation
+import global.mattr.mobilecredential.verifier.dto.MobileCredentialPresentation

 @Composable